jinhojang6/jinhojang6/README.md

 ### Hi there 👋

 Hi, I'm Jinho, a JavaScript/TypeScript developer who is passionate about creating excellent products and software brands.

-I love standing at the intersection of technology and art!
+Always eager to learn new things and collaborate with intelligent individuals :)

 <br/>